 - In the beginning the drums were programmed note after note and played with sound banks (or sound fonts).
 Since around 2010 the songs feature drums made with Toontrack's EZ Drummer.
 The programming is based on patterns provided with this software, not because we're lazy but because those patterns being done by real drummers it's more lively, it's not quantized, it gives the song a somewhat impredictable groove that it's a joy to adapt to.

 - During the first years, guitars were recorded by miking a guitar amplifier and using real distorsion pedals.
 Then around 2007 we switched to guitar amp simulation, first by using a Behringer V-Amp, then switching to amp simulation plugins.
-We use a few of us and generally stick to freeware ones.
+We use a few of them and generally stick to freeware ones.

 - Most of the production and mastering tools (compressors, reverbs, choruses, delays...) are the plugins provided with FL Studio Producer Edition.

-One word about Remix Kwed : from the beginning it's always been hard to receive positive feedback about our recordings.
+One word about Remix 64 : from the beginning it's always been hard to receive positive feedback about our recordings.
 One of our recordings was rejected from a famous game remix website (the one that has

 judges you know) and our ego has since prevented us from submitting anything there again.
 The Youtube versions of our songs have a miserable number of views.
 On Soundcloud it's not much better.
 And the mp3 available on the Grospixels website are not downloaded that often.
 Then we tried to post some songs on Remix Kwed and we had the great surprise to see them rapidly published, they were very well accepted and received very nice and constructive comments.
-It pushed us to concentrate a little more on the Commodore 64 music wich is a wonderful experience.
+It pushed us to concentrate a little more on the Commodore 64 and Amiga music wich is a wonderful experience.
 So thanks a lot to all of you, the site maintainers and the guys voting, you helped us a lot and are one of the reasons we continue recording!